Craniocervical Instability Awareness Ribbon

 Cranial Settling (CS)

-Craniocervical Instability, Atlantoaxial Instability and CS can all occur at once, or someone may only have 1 or 2.
+Craniocervical Instability, Atlantoaxial Instability and Cranial Settling can all occur at once, or someone may only have 1 or 2.
 While these can occur in patients with EDS, those who have EDS and have had a Chiari decompression are at greater risk.
 It is advised for those who have both to speak to a qualified surgeon who understands the risks.
 They may require both the Chiari decompression and the fusion to stabilise the neck.
-This can be difficult as the bone removed for Chiari is a common area to fuse to.
+This can be difficult as the bone removed for Chiari is a common area to fuse.
+The 2022 Chiari consensus has highlighted the need to assess patients with Chiari 1.5 for spinal instability before a standard decompression.

 CCI/AAI in Australia

 Until around late 2018/2019 there was very little help available for these conditions in Australia.
 This is improving slowly.
 There are upright MRI scanners available in both Sydney and Melbourne with the Sydney site seeing a fair share of patients with craniocervical junction instabilities.
-Sydney has had the most surgeries but they are still in small amounts.
+Sydney has had the most surgeries but they are still in small amounts but interest and recognition is growing with doctors.

 There has been some interest on the patient boards with Chiropractors diagnosing via DMX imaging.
 There is no reputable research about this so far to recommend this route.
 If this changes we will update in the future.
-Due to this and the neurosurgeons not using this type of imaging we do not carry any information on imaging places or Chiropractors doing this.
+Due to this and the neurosurgeons not using this type of imaging we do not carry any information on imaging places or Chiropractors doing DMX scans.
+American surgeons using this seem to use this for additional information of lower cervical instability in conjunction with other scans, but it still has not become a standard imaging among doctors.